PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--networkIds` (array): Optional parameter to filter devices by network ids.
 - `--serials` (array): Optional parameter to filter devices by serials.
 - `--statuses` (array): Optional parameter to filter devices by statuses.
 Valid statuses are ["online", "alerting", "offline", "dormant"].
 - `--productTypes` (array): An optional parameter to filter device statuses by product type.
-Valid types are wireless, appliance, switch, systemsManager, camera, cellularGateway, sensor, wirelessController, and secureConnect.
+Valid types are wireless, appliance, switch, systemsManager, camera, cellularGateway, sensor, wirelessController, campusGateway, and secureConnect.
 - `--models` (array): Optional parameter to filter devices by models.
 - `--tags` (array): An optional parameter to filter devices by tags.
 The filtering is case-sensitive.
 If tags are included, 'tagsFilterType' should also be included (see below).
 - `--tagsFilterType` (string): An optional parameter of value 'withAnyTags' or 'withAllTags' to indicate whether to return devices which contain ANY or ALL of the included tags.
 If no type is included, 'withAnyTags' will be selected.